afarber/OpenMapView/docs/MAVEN_CENTRAL_SETUP.md

 ## Current Status

-**Setup Complete** - OpenMapView is configured to publish to Maven Central.
+**Setup Complete** - OpenMapView is configured to publish to Maven Central via the Central Portal.

 - **Namespace**: `de.afarber` (verified with Sonatype)
 - **Group ID**: `de.afarber`
 - **Artifact ID**: `openmapview`
 - **Maintainer**: Alexander Farber (farber72@outlook.de)

+**Note:** As of June 30, 2025, OSSRH has reached end-of-life and has been shut down.
+All publishing now goes through the new Central Portal (central.sonatype.com).

 ## Publishing Configuration